Tia Nelson

-Tia Lee Nelson (born June 21, 1956) is an American academic, environmental activist, and public servant from the state of Wisconsin.
-She has held several high-profile positions at The Nature Conservancy, served as Executive Secretary of the Wisconsin Board of Commissioners of Public Lands, and is currently managing director of the Climate program at the Outrider Foundation.
+Tia Lee Nelson (born June 21, 1956) is an American academic, environmental activist, and public servant from the state of Wisconsin, who has served as Executive Secretary of the Wisconsin Board of Commissioners of Public Lands since 2026.
+She previously held the position from 2004 to 2015, held several high-profile positions at The Nature Conservancy, and was managing director of the climate program at the Outrider Foundation.
 Nelson is the daughter of former United States Senator and Governor Gaylord Nelson, the founder of Earth Day.

 Early life

 Nelson was born on June 21, 1956, in the Crestwood neighborhood of Madison, Wisconsin.
 She was two years old when her father was elected Governor of Wisconsin.
 She lived in the Executive Residence (Governor's Mansion) in Maple Bluff, Wisconsin, until the age of six, when her father was elected to United States Senate.
 She spent her upbringing in Washington, D.C., until graduating from high school and returning to Wisconsin to attend college.
 Nelson often accompanied her father during campaign stops throughout his political career.